ApryseSDK/sharepoint-integration/README.md

       ```
     - click **Create** button, and click **Trust** if there is a modal shows up

-5. To get your **tenant_id**, you can checkout this [link](https://piyushksingh.com/2017/03/06/get-office-365-tenant-id/)

-6. There are lots of ways to get your **absolute_url**, in your **sharepoint-extension** project, you can `console.log(this.context.pageContext.web)` to find your absolute_url in ExportToDocCommandSet.ts file.

-7. After get all information we want, we can easily set each of your projects up.

-8. Firstly, let's open **client** project, create .env in your root folder and set each following variables:
+5. Firstly, let's open **client** project, create .env in your root folder and set each following variables:

 ```
 REACT_APP_CLIENT_ID=<client_id>@<tenant_id>